 37.2 GOALS OF ELECTORS: To be eligible, the selected driver must have accomplished at least three (3) of the items one (1) through six (6) listed below, accumulating all the points from only one (1) racing class.
 If, after review, it is found that Inboard does not have the allotted number of inductees accumulating points from only one (1) racing class, drivers accomplishing at least three (3) of the items one (1) through six (6) listed below in multiple classes will be eligible.
-A person receiving a red card should not be considered for Hall of Champion induction in the voer theorem.
+A person receiving a red card should not be considered for Hall of Champion induction in the year they received this card.

-- Plus bonus as follows: One (1) point for every 20 active boats for the present year. - plus 1 point for every boat making a legal start, with a maximum of 8 extra points. - plus 1 point for every boat making a legal start, with a maximum of 8 extra points.

-- plus 1 point for every boat making a legal start, with a maximum of 8 extra points. - 37.2.5 Break a Closed Course Record Holder ......4 points
+- Plus bonus as follows: One (1) point for every 20 active boats for the present year. - plus 1 point for every boat making a legal start, with a maximum of 8 extra points. - plus 1 point for every boat making a legal start, with a maximum of 8 extra points. - plus 1 point for every boat making a legal start, with a maximum of 8 extra points.

-- 37.2.8 North American Champion ......2 points - 37.2.9 In event of a tie, candidate with greatest number of races will receive 3 points.
+- 37.2.7 University of the champion in the comparison of the compa - 37.2.9 In event of a tie, candidate with greatest number of races will receive 3 points.